Ilaiwi/effective-javascript/PITCHME.md

 +++

-- A reference to a variable foo is bound to the nearest scope in which foo was declared.
+- A reference to a variable `foo` is bound to the nearest scope.
 - JavaScript does not support block scoping
-- Variable definitions are not scoped to their nearest enclosing state- ment or block, but rather to their containing function.
+- Variable definitions are scoped to their nearest enclosing function.

 +++